pingcap/tidb/.github/pull_request_template.md

  - Need to update the documentation
  - Need to update the `tidb-ansible` repository
  - Need to be included in the release note

+Release note

+ - Write release note if need cherry-pick or new feature.